 The consolidated PAT represents entire standalone PAT (i.e. parent company’s PAT) + the PAT of subsidiaries, JVs etc. in the proportion of the shareholding of the parent company in these entities.

-2) What happens in case subsidiary is also listed – how should the revenue and profits are shared?
+2) What happens in case subsidiary is also listed – how should the revenue and profits be shared?
 What number should be used by an investor to understand the health of the business?

 For the parent company from the point of view of consolidation, it does not matter whether the subsidiary is listed or unlisted.
 In case the subsidiary is listed, it would mean that the share of parent would be less than 100% and the respective portion would be adjusted while arriving at the consolidated PAT.